rpi-scales/biomedical-image-transfer/README.md

    1. This step enrolls an admin (in ImageTransfer/web-app/server/wallet); otherwise you won’t be able to register user without an admin.
 5. Go to web-app folder inside ImageTransfer.
 6. Open two terminals, one goes to server folder, one goes to client folder.
 Run `npm install` in both folders to install necessary node_modules.
 Run `npm audit fix` if necessary.
-7. In server terminal, run `node start`.
+7. In server terminal, run `npm start`.
-8. In client terminal, run `node run serve`.
+8. In client terminal, run `npm run serve`.
 9. Go to localhost 8080.
 10. Run `ipfs daemon` if you want to test upload image feature.